How to improve customer service

 - Mid-level employees cost even more—around 150 percent.

-- To replace high-level or highly specialized employees, it’s around 400 percent.
+- To replace high-level or highly specialised employees, it’s around 400 percent.

 - Greater customer loyalty: Higher employee engagement results in twice as much customer loyalty.